xajeel/mcp-course/chapters/chapter03/readme.md

 from mcp.server.fastmcp import FastMCP

 # Create a new MCP server instance
-mcp = FastMCP("mcp-course")
+mcp = FastMCP("calculator")
 ```

 The `FastMCP` class handles all the MCP protocol details for us.
-The name "mcp-course" identifies our server.
+The name "calculator" identifies our server.

 ### Step 2: Creating a Helper Function